Yubico/webauthn-sign-kem-extensions/README.md

   The client will negotiate with any available authenticators to choose one that can best satisfy this preference.

+- `numKeys`: The number of key pairs to generate.

 ```
 enum AuthenticationExtensionsSignOptionRequirement {